jegali/Cloudberry-Cluster/ubuntu-install.md

 # Raspberry Installation
+As already told in the [architectural section](https://github.com/jegali/Cloudberry-Cluster/blob/main/architecture.md), the Raspberry will also be equipped with Ubuntu 21.
+I decided to install only one node completely.
+I know that an external monitor (and a mouse and keyboard) will be needed at the beginning of the configuration, so I only want to do this installation process once to avoid having to constantly replug everything.
+Then openSSH and RDP will be installed to do the rest remotely. <br/>

 I equipped each Raspberry with a 128GB SD card to be ready for the future.
 However, the disadvantage of a card of this size is also obvious - if the card is to be cloned, it just takes a little longer.
 In my case, it took about 1 hour to read the card, and then about 40 minutes to flash each additional instance.
 With eight cards, it can take a day.
 By and large, I followed this website for the basic installation: